Loggerhead shrike: Description

 The adult plumage of the loggerhead shrike is grey above with a white to pale grey breast and black tarsi and feet.
 The bird possesses a black mask that extends across the eyes to its bill.
 The wings are black with a distinct white patch on the primaries.
 The tail is black edged with white and the irises are brown.
 The beak is short, black, and hooked, and contains a tomial tooth to help tear into prey.
 It is difficult to sex an adult loggerhead shrike in the field as they are sexually monochromatic.
 However, several studies have reported sexual dimorphism in plumage and size traits.
 Juveniles possess a paler gray plumage that is subtly vermiculated.

 The loggerhead shrike can be distinguished from the northern shrike by its smaller size, darker grey plumage, and larger black face mask that covers the eye completely.
-It also has a shorter bill with less prominent hook.
+It also has a shorter bill with less prominent hook than the northern shrike.
 Their calls are similar.